open-competency-library/software-development/technologies/backend/express2.md

 ## Master the following skills:

-- Start a NodeJS application that uses Express
-- Explain what ExpressJS is and what purpose it serves
-- Build HTTP-based API endpoints with Express
+- Validate incoming HTTP requests with middleware
 - Apply best practices in folder/file structure in an Expres application
+- Use middleware from external libraries to interact with HTTP requests before their primary handlers.
-- Validate incoming HTTP requests with middleware
+- Create middleware to interact with HTTP requests before their primary handlers
-- Route requests to different controller logic based on the shape of the request url
-- Implement routes with parameters and use them to influence output
-- Access querystring values and use them to influence output
 - Separate logic code from routes using modules and imports
 - Render HTML from a template and json data
-- Serve non-template static files with Express
-- Receive form data from HTTP request and use it to influence output
 - Debug Express application code with breakpoints
 - Allow CORS requests from all or specific origins
 - Utilize 3rd party plugins with an Express application
+- Handle runtime errors using global error handling

 ## Suggested Learning: